-The Board carried out a full review of governance with David Herbert, an external advisor, in the previous academic year.
+The Board carried out a full review of governance with David Herbert, external advisor in the 2020/21 academic year.
 Trustees continue to implement the recommendations made, in particular around monitoring visits and reporting findings back to the Board.
-At a meeting, Trustees have indicated they feel this method of oversight has improved their understanding of the Academy.
 Trustees are minded to initiate an external review of governance every three years.